 Therefore, you need to ensure that the tool you are considering will actually import and support the high volume of data and file types you need to label.
 This includes searching, filtering, sorting, cloning, and merging of datasets.

 Different tools can save the output of annotations in different ways, so you’ll need to make sure the tool will meet your team’s output requirements.

 Your annotated data must be stored somewhere, so it is necessary for one to confirm support-file storage targets.

 Another thing to consider when forming dataset management is the share and connect ability of the tool.
 Annotation specifically and AI data processing generally are sometimes done with offshore agencies, therefore the need for quick access and connectivity to the datasets.

 2. Annotation methods

 This is considered the core feature of data annotation tools – the methods and capabilities to apply labels to your data.

 Depending on your current and anticipated future needs, you may wish to focus on specialists or go with a more general platform.

 The common types of annotation capabilities provided by data annotation tools include building and managing ontologies or guidelines, such as label maps, classes, attributes, and specific annotation types.

 Moreover, an emerging feature in many data annotation tools is automation, or auto-labeling.
-Using AI, many tools will assist your annotators to improve their skills in labeling data or even automatically annotate your data without a human touch.
+Using AI, many tools will assist your annotators to improve their skills in labeling data or even automatically annotating your data without a human touch.